davidsneighbour/kollitsch.dev/README.md

 ## Theme

 Currently the theme is integrated into the repository.
-I plan to release the theme as [Dark Skies](https://github.com/dnb-org/dnb-hugo-dark-skies) in a while.
+I plan to release the theme as [Dark Skies](https://github.com/dnb-org/dnb-hugo-dark-skies) in a bit.

 ### Design paradigms for the used theme